Cleancoindev2/FiatBond-SmartMint-DAI/README.md

 ## 🏹 Deployed client dApps on Netlify as example concept
 ## of this contract use case in other projects 🏹:

-## 🏠 Current Betatesting Smart Contract addresses
+## 🏠 Current Alphatesting Smart Contract addresses
 ## across Ethereum networks in other use cases 🏠
 - Mainnet: [0x](https://etherscan.io/address/0x)
 - Rinkeby: [0x](https://rinkeby.etherscan.io/address/0x)